Amore traditore, BWV 203: Background

 After an extended period at the court of Weimar, Bach was Kapellmeister at the court of Leopold, Prince of Anhalt-Köthen between 1717 and 1723, directing a qualified musical ensemble.
 As the court was Reformed, he had no obligations to compose church music, but focused on instrumental works.
-He had no choir at his disposition, but several excellent singers who sometimes stayed for a short period.
+Although he had no choir at his disposition, he had several excellent singers who sometimes stayed for a short period.
 He later wrote about this period:

 There I had a gracious Prince, who both loved and knew music, and in his service I intended to spend the rest of my life.

 History and text

 Bach composed this cantata in Köthen in 1718 or 1719 for an unknown occasion.
 Its librettist and first performance are also unknown.
 Unusually for Bach, the text is Italian; only one other cantata (BWV 209) has Italian text.
 The text is very similar to the text of a cantata by Nicola Fago.

 The composition of Amore traditore may have been prompted by the visit of Johann Gottfried Riemschneider, a famous bass, at the court in Köthen in 1718-19.
-Bach wrote a work to entertain, and to showcase two musicians, the singer and a virtuoso harpsichordist.
+Bach wrote the work to entertain, and to showcase two musicians, the singer and a virtuoso harpsichordist.